WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-18-rabbitmq-in-an-asp-net-core-3-1-microservice.md

 <script src="https://gist.github.com/WolfgangOfner/835ba90f46b4142121a1fd05184aa091.js"></script>

 Note: I updated the implementation on November 27 2020.
-Instead of creating a connection everytime the method is called, I reuse the connection and only create a new channel.
+Instead of creating a connection every time the method is called, I reuse the connection and only create a new channel.
 This follows the RabbitMQ best practices and helps to improve the performance significantly.
 I am not reusing the channel since I don't need the highest performance and I want to keep the implementation simple.
 The new code looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/27598498de3abb4f06c14dd8e34ed6e1.js"></script>